 I don't even know what to say to that.

-I mean, except that these two, I guess they came off their summer vacation, uh, which seemed never ending.
+I mean, except that these two, I guess they came off their summer vacation, which seemed never ending.

-You're not allowed to play this retreat.
+You're not allowed to play this rich.

-There's something wrong with this two.
+There's something wrong with this, too.

 I don't know what it is.